CopernicaMarketingSoftware/Documentation/SMTPeter/dkim-signing.md

 whether a signature really came from you.
 This technology ensures that mails can only be signed by you, and that they can be verified by everyone else (because everyone has access to the public key to check the signatures).
-This makes it impossible for spammers, fishers, or anyone else to use your domain as from address and sign mails out of your name, simply because they do not have access to your private key.
+This makes it impossible for spammers, phishers, or anyone else to use your domain as from address and sign mails out of your name, simply because they do not have access to your private key.

 ## Singing of messages

 SMTPeter can sign your mails with DKIM.
-For this SMTPeter needs to know which from addresses you use with SMTPeter.
-You can configure these, what we call sender domains, via SMTPeter's dashboard.
+In order to do this SMTPeter needs to know which from addresses you use with SMTPeter.
+You can configure something called sender domains via SMTPeter's dashboard.
 If you create a sender domain, SMTPeter creates DKIM keys and informs you how to update the DNS records.
 This is a one time procedure.
-Once a sender domain is configured SMTPeter automatically signs mails with from addresses identical to the sender domain.
+Once a sender domain is configured, SMTPeter automatically signs mails with from addresses identical to the sender domain.

 Do you already have private and public key pairs, and do you want